Printing using hand setting (composition) of type and material and a variety of presses.

 - Forme HK

-Status: There are large number of people using small presses, such as the Adana press, to make small items such as greetings cards.
-These require a relatively basic skill set and only a small number of people have a working knowledge and ability to letterpress at a higher level.
+There are large number of people using small table-top presses, such as Adana, to manufacture small printed items such as greetings cards.
+These require a relatively basic skill set and are a very good entry level equipment.
+The current rising cost of such presses is impacting on new learners accessing and using them.
+Once mastered it can be difficult for learners to progress as there are only a small number of people having a working knowledge and ability to teach letterpress at a higher level.

-Workshops teaching people the craft skills have blossomed lately and are keeping the industry going along with a renewed appreciation of the tactile results.
+Workshops teaching people the basic craft skills have blossomed recently (bolstered by interest generated following craft programmes on television [sewing bee / repair shop etc]) and are generating interest in the craft along with a renewed appreciation of the tactile quality of print.